 When your baby wants to be held, you may find yourself wondering what to do and what not to do.
 These few ideas could make your life easy.

 It is essential that newborn babies feel adequately warm and cosy after birth.
 Therefore, wrapping a baby in optimal layers of loose clothing can prove useful in providing him with the required warmth and giving him the feeling of being nestled in a secure cocoon.

 2. Comfort Him

-Try and make your baby’s surrounding environment comfortable to ease his adjustment to the outside world.
-In case he starts crying when you put him down stroke him gently and speak quietly to calm him down.
+Try and make your baby’s surrounding environment comfortable to help him adjust to the outside world.
+In case he starts crying when you put him down, stroke him gently and speak in a soothing voice to calm him down.
 You can also try hanging interesting objects from his crib to engage his attention while he is awake.

 3. Play Soothing Music

 Music can have a calming effect on babies.
-Put on some peaceful music or sing soft lullabies which may help relax your baby.
+Put on some soothing music or sing soft lullabies to help relax your baby.

 4. Break Off the Habit

-You can try setting your baby down either on a bouncy chair or an activity mat to break down his habit of showing displeasure when not held.
-You can begin initially with a couple of minutes.
-Stay close and do pick him up when he displays crying signs.
-You can do this exercise a few times every day particularly when your baby is happy and well rested.
-Gradually you may increase the duration of time for which you put him down.
+You can try setting your baby down either on a bouncy chair or an activity mat to break his habit of showing displeasure when he is not held.
+Set the baby in the chair a few minutes every day till he gets used to it.
+Stay close and do pick him up when he seems uncomfortable and starts crying.
+You can do this exercise a few times every day particularly when your baby is happy and well-rested.
+You may increase the duration gradually.

 5. Involve Family Members